• By Shahan Zafar

 Modern-day companies that are born in public cloud sometimes deploy their own datacenter on-premises overtime because the value for money attained from cloud sometimes declines as the company gets bigger.
 In such a case of diminishing marginal return, organizations then need to evaluate whether the cloud is still as economically beneficial as it was when they first started out.
 With increase economies of scale, companies have to assess their performance viability and determine if an in-house infrastructure may be a better option that also grants them greater control and predictability over cost, security, and performance.

-Also, a rising trend for hardware financing or renting of colocation space means that an on-premise infrastructure can now be treated as an operational expense as opposed to a capital expense – which is one the biggest motivating factor for some companies to move to the cloud in the first place.
+Also, a rising trend for hardware financing or renting colocation space means that an on-premise infrastructure can now be treated as an operational expense as opposed to a capital expense—which is one of the biggest motivating factors for some companies to move to the cloud in the first place.

 Cloud vs. On-Premise Whitepaper